bamboo120/airbnb-data-analysis/README.md

 The code correlation.ipynb is to calculate the correlation of feathers.

-The code top10feather.ipynb is aim to test the top 10 feather affect the review score.
+The code top10feather.ipynb is aim to test the top 10 features affect the review score.

 ## python library